277

 Alvin: I do care about this stuff.

-Alvin: Playing a part.
+Alvin: I’d be playing a part.

 Mona: Playing a role.
 Just not…killing.